 Psychology Today Profiles Jonathan Brill

-When This Rogue Waves Hits, Will You Survive? by Larry Stybel
+Excerpted from the Psychology Today article “When This Rogue Waves Hits, Will You Survive?” by Laurence J. Stybel

 A rogue wave is a statistically rare 80-plus-foot wall of water that can sink a ship in seconds.
 It is caused by a collision of waves coming together at different angles.
 Jonathan Brill, author of Rogue Waves: future proof your business to survive and profit from radical change (2021) and former Global Futurist and Research Director at Hewlett Packard, makes the case that economic and technology waves are colliding to make rogue waves more common.